Astrid Lindgren Memorial Award

 The Astrid Lindgren Memorial Award is a literary prize established by the Swedish government in 2002.
 The aim of the award is to strengthen and increase interest around the world in literature for children and young people, and to promote children's rights.
 Presented annually, the award is administered by the Swedish Arts Council.
-Living authors, illustrators, storytellers and persons or organisations that have made valuable contributions towards the promotion of reading are eligible for the award.
-The prize money of SEK five million makes this the world's biggest award for literature for children and young people, and also the second biggest literary award in the world overall.
+Living authors, illustrators, storytellers and reading promoting persons or organisations are eligible for the award.
+The prize money of SEK five million makes this the world's largest award for literature for children and young people, and also the second largest literary award in the world overall.

 Creative Europe Desk Culture